dnlbowers/blackjack/README.md

   * Neon color theme, which changes even the button color and the gold surround.
   * Create a deck as an array of objects to include the card image, value, and card description (suit and value).
 Creating a whole deck in this way would also allow me to control the number of decks in the stack rather than having an infinite deck.
   * Give the player a choice over ace high or low.
-  * Auto time out on the results modal could be introduced.
+  * Auto timeout on the results modal could be introduced.
 The timeout would save the user having to click re-deal every time, and they could wait for the specified period for the pop-up to close by itself.
   * Fun money - the ability to wager and chosen stake amount, potentially replacing the scoreboard as a way of the user gauging their progress.

 Once the Code Institute Diploma is complete, I intend to come back to this project and devote the time and energy required to make this a competitor in the market of social blackjack apps.